sonic-net/SONiC/doc/mgmt/Certificate_Management.md

 # 10 Unit Test

   - Add certificate
   - Add security-profile
+  - Add trust-store
+  - Configure cdp
 	- Apply security-profile to REST & telemetry server and validate it is applied correctly
 	- Add CA certificate and client certificate and verify REST & telemetry server can be accessed without insecure mode
+  - Use invalid client certificate with CA and verify it is rejected
+  - Force CDP refresh
+  - Enable CA mode and generate CSR for client and get it signed.
+Use this certificate for REST/gNMI requests.